joemecha/night_writer/readme.md

 * __Night Writer__ uses command line ARGV and a File I/O module for external file reading and writing
-* English messages are translated into Braille characters, which are written to an external file.
+* English messages are translated into Braille characters, which are written to the created file.
-* Companion class __Night Reader__ reads braille text files and writes the English translation to the designated file.
+* Companion class __Night Reader__ reads braille text files and writes the English translation to a designated file.
 * Input validation:
+   - Valid characters: " !',.?abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ"
-   - Valid characters are defined by regex: " !',.?abcdefghijklmnopqrstuvwxyzABC DEFGHIJKLMNOPQRSTUVWXYZ" _Note: uppercase letters are currently rendered_ _as lowercase_
+     are defined by regex in the code. _Note: uppercase letters are currently rendered_ _as lowercase_
-   - Program handles invalid characters by returning "▽" using #gsub
+   - Program handles invalid characters by returning "%"
 * Text wrapping of any line length greater than 80 characters (40 in Braille)

 To-do list: